muhammadrivaldy/all-about-tech/design_patterns.md

   The builder is a pattern to split your complex object into a step-by-step approach.
 This pattern suggests extracting the construction to separate objects called builders.
 So the builder class will independent itself.

   An example, if you wanna make an object called a Car.
 You need to make a step-by-step to complete the car's construction.
-You need to make a chassis, engine, body, etc. And other times, you need to make the same object car but with car's variants.
+You need to make a chassis, engine cylinder, body, etc. And other times, you need to make the same object car but with car's variants.

   <!-- Let's making the code's example based on above case. -->